Ccooper9893/Javascript-Code-Quiz/README.md

 # Javascript-Code-Quiz

+## Description
 A timed code quiz asking questions about Javascript.
 Answer the questions wrong, lose time.
 When the quiz is finished enter your initials to save your high-score.
+This challenge has helped me learn the use of HTML DOM API.
+This includes DOM traversing, event listeners, timers intervals, and localStorage capabilities.

 ## User Story
 - AS A coding boot camp student